RamSailopal/YottaDB-gitpod/README.md

 The directory **data/r1.32_x86_64** containers three directories:

 **/r** - This is the directory where un-compiled routine code is created.
+This is the directory to open and begin development in!!!

-**/o** - This is where compiled code gets placed. (executing code-runner on any .m extension file will automatically do this)
+**/o** - This is where compiled code gets placed. (executing code-runner on any .m extension file will automatically create files here for the corresponding file in /r)

-**/g** - This is where the dat file containing persistent globals are stored.
+**/g** - This is where the dat file containing persistent globals is stored.